Facts: Apprehended Domestic Violence Order (ADVO) contravention using carriage service to menace/harass/offend

 Outcome: Pleas of guilty lead to good behaviour bonds and community service

 O’Brien Criminal and Civil Solicitors successfully represented BMA at the Sutherland Local Court in Sydney’s southern suburbs.
 The client instructed that our criminal lawyers enter pleas of guilty to all offences before the Court.
-Consequently, BMA’s matters were listed for sentence.
+Consequently, BMA’s matters were to go for a sentence hearing.
 The Court ordered a pre-sentence report.

 After considering the report and our submissions, Her Honour agreed to deal with the matter by way of a good behaviour bond and community service.